AntaresSimulatorTeam/antares-xpansion/conception/Architecture_decision_records/Change_xpansion_nominal_case_to_use_simulator_lib.md

 ## Consequences

 - No intermediate files written between Antares and Xpansion
-- Improve performance in data transmission between component
+- Improve performance in data transmission between components
 - Antares' simulation performed in Xpansion executable.
 Could lead to decrease performance with MPI if an MPI process is running in only one core.
 Meaning Antares simulation will not be or poorly parallelized.